rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD13_LAB_MANUAL.md

 #### Task 4: Test the Web API with Microsoft Edge.

 1. Start that web application in the debugging mode.
-2. Request the photo with ID 4 by using the Web API.
+2. Request the photo with Id 4 by using the Web API.
 Display the returned JSON file by using Visual Studio and check that the **Title** property is **Sample Photo 4**.
 3. Request the photo with title **Sample Photo 5** by using the Web API.
 Display the returned JSON file by using Visual Studio and check that the **Title** property is **Sample Photo 5**.
 4. Close Visual Studio and stop debugging.